 Wineburg says kids and adults need to know that the internet abounds with “astroturfing” — the deceptive practice of making professional-looking sites that look like they’re run by grassroots groups, when in reality they’re backed by corporations or special interests whose identities are hidden.

-For example, yestoaffordablegroceries.com was launched early this year to support a measure that would prohibit a soda tax in Washington state.
+For example, yestoaffordablegroceries.com was launched to support a measure that would prohibit a soda tax in Washington state.
 Their website says “Over 1,400 Washington small businesses, restaurants, cafes, grocers and other community organizations have joined in support of I-1634 to prohibit local grocery taxes.
 Stand with them to bring fairness to our tax structure, to protect jobs and neighborhood businesses, and to prevent increased taxation on the food and beverages upon which we depend every day.”

 Sounds like they’re fighting the good fight, right?
 Except that they’re funded by the soda industry, which has its own, hidden reasons for wanting to prevent a tax on soda.